R. Fred Lewis: Service and awards

 In June 2008, Lewis received the William M. Hoeveler Judicial award representing the highest level of professionalism in the Florida judicial system.
 He was selected as the recipient of the Joe Oldmixon Service award for outstanding service to people with disabilities 2007-2008 (presented by the Center for Independent Living Disability Resource Center).
 In 2009 he received the We the People constitution education award from the Florida Law Related Education Association, Inc.

-As a member of the Florida Supreme Court, Lewis has served as liaison to the Florida Board of Bar Examiners and the judicial management council.
+As a member of the Florida Supreme Court, Lewis served as liaison to the Florida Board of Bar Examiners and the judicial management council.
 He has served on the committee on the rules of civil procedure, the committee on standard civil jury instructions, and the code and rules of evidence committee.
-Lewis is a volunteer in the Florida Law Related Education program working with Florida teachers and students.
-He is involved in a program of actively teaching and working in schools throughout Florida to promote a better understanding of government institutions and providing open access to judicial officers.
+Lewis was a volunteer in the Florida Law Related Education program working with Florida teachers and students.
+He was involved in a program of actively teaching and working in schools throughout Florida to promote a better understanding of government institutions and providing open access to judicial officers.

 In 2000, he was awarded an honorary doctor of public service degree from Florida Southern College.
 In 2002, Lewis received an honorary doctor of law degree from St. Thomas University.
 He also has been the recipient of a certificate of appreciation for outstanding contributions to We the People, the Citizens and the Constitution; a Florida State University College of Law award for contributions to the summer law program; a Guardian of the Constitution citizenship award for law-related education in Brevard County; a Dade County Bar Association, young lawyer's section dedication to children award; and an award for outstanding contributions to the study of law, legal and public affairs, by Miami Senior High School.
 He also received the 2005-2006 Easter Seals Judge Wilke Ferguson award for protector of the disabled.

 In 2007, Lewis received the Equal Opportunities in the Judiciary award, the Constitutional Education award, the Education for Justice award, and the Justice Thurgood Marshall award.